Cambridge District Scout Archive

 Before 1915 John Morrish changed his name to John Murrish.
 The reason for the change is unclear but early letters are addressed to Morrish and the Cambridge University War List has ‘J Morrish, see Murrish’.

-1916 – 1919 Murrish was called up in 1916, the year when conscription started; in January for single men, July for married men.
-He was a Lieutenant in the Duke of Cornwall’s Light Infantry and Royal Engineers (Field Survey Bn.).
-His entry in the Cambridge University War List also records that he was wounded, but not how.
+1916 – 1919 Murrish joined up in 1916, the year when conscription started; in January for single men, July for married men.
+Teachers, however, were exempt from conscription, and his acceptance delayed as he had changed his name.
+He was a Lieutenant in the Duke of Cornwall’s Light Infantry and Royal Engineers (Field Survey Bn.) whom he approached directly through Arthur Quiller Couch.
+Sir Arthur was King Edward VII Professor of English Literature and Fellow of Jesus College from 1912 and clearly known to John.
+Sir Arthur was one of the two men who raised the Duke of Cornwall’s Light Infantry 10th Btn.
+(Cornwall Pioneers).
+He was informed that he would need to spend sometime in the ranks before getting a commission.
+John’s entry in the Cambridge University War List also records that he was wounded, but not how.

 1919 He was back in Cambridge in 1919/1920 and continued to be involved and supportive of the 12th Cambridge and active at District level (see below).